openfisca/openfisca.org/README.md

 ## Intended audience

-1. Developers.
+1. Project managers.
 2. Researchers.
+3. Developers.
+4. Activists & lobbyists.
-3. Public policy makers.
+5. Public policy makers.
-4. Datajournalists.
+6. Datajournalists.
-5. Citizens of countries where a country package is available.
+7. Entities impacted by an already modelled tax and benefit system
-6. General public.
+8. General public.

 > This is adapted from our [user taxonomy](https://github.com/openfisca/openfisca-core/wiki/Taxonomie-des-utilisateurs).
 Prioritisation is made according to the distribution of active users in August 2017, to minimise the risk of targeting an audience where offer is inadequate.

 ## Conversion funnels

-For each type in the [user taxonomy](https://github.com/openfisca/openfisca-core/wiki/Taxonomie-des-utilisateurs), showcase examples of fulfilled **needs**, add an associated CTA to replicate the usage, and suggest **contribution paths**.
+For each type in the [user taxonomy](https://github.com/openfisca/openfisca-core/wiki/Taxonomie-des-utilisateurs), showcase examples of fulfilled **needs**, add an associated CTA to replicate the usage, and indicate tailored **contribution paths**.

+### Contribution taxonomy

+#### Project managers

+- Ensure usage in their projects.
+- Promote usage in their peers' projects.
+- Update legislation (directly or through setting up a process in their teams).
+- Create software that showcases OpenFisca.
+- Fund creation of country packages and extensions.
+- Ensure code reusability.

+#### Researchers

+- Enrich a country package model.
+- Update legislation.
+- Promote usage as a research tool.
+- Proclaim model validity.

+#### Developers

+- Detect and correct bugs.
+- Improve performance.
+- Improve technical documentation.
+- Update legislation.

+#### Activists & lobbyists

+- Promote usage as a research tool.
+- Proclaim model validity.
+- Create visualisation & comparison tools.
+- Ensure code reusability.

+#### Public policy makers

+- Proclaim model validity.
+- Standardise usage.
+- Ensure code reusability.

+#### Datajournalists

+- Promote usage as a research tool.
+- Create visualisation & comparison tools.
+- Ensure code reusability.

+#### Entities impacted by an already modelled tax and benefit system

+- Promote usage.
+- Detect and fix legislation errors.

+#### General public

+- Mobilise other actors in their country to start modelling.

 ## Metrics